ODDSound/MTS-ESP/README.md

 The MTS-ESP library is a simple but versatile C/C++ library for adding microtuning support to audio and MIDI plugins.
 It allows for a single master plugin to simultaneously control the tuning of any number of connected client plugins across a DAW session.

 Connection between a master and clients is automatic and invisible.
 It occurs through a dynamic library, therefore it is required that all MTS-ESP plugins run in the same process.
 Any DAWs which allow plugin sandboxing (e.g. Bitwig, Tracktion Waveform) will need to be configured accordingly.
+IPC support will be added in due course.

 A free master plugin, OddSound MTSMiniMaster, supports loading of .scl and .tun files and provides a simple way for users to start using the MTS-ESP system.